This article will touch on motor vehicle fuels and how changes effect our vintage motorcycles.

 - Change in Energy Content

 The energy content of ethanol is lower than that of gasoline.
 Having only 65% of the volumetric energy content of gasoline.
 This leads to higher volumetric fuel consumption with ethanol compared to gasoline.
-Probably not really that noticeable in you miles or liters per gallon at only 10% concentration.
+Probably not really that noticeable in your miles or liters per gallon at only 10% concentration.
 It will have a noticeably effect on tuning.
-Main jet and sometimes pilot size will have to be increased a size over the factory spec to account for the difference.
+Main jet and sometimes pilot jet size will have to be increased a size or two over the factory spec to account for the difference.

 • Change in Octane Number